 Teaching With Picture Directions

-As teachers of young learners, I am sure we all know how important visual cues can be in the classroom.
+As teachers of young children, I am sure we all know how important visual cues can be in the classroom.
 That is why we spend so much time before school starts prepping and hanging all of our alphabet posters, number lines, and even classroom rules.
-Other visuals can also help our students, like visual picture cards.
+Other visuals can also help our young students who are visual learners, like with visual picture cards and picture books.

-Visual picture cards are exactly what they sound like–cards that you can display in pocket charts, or other areas of the room, that illustrate pictures of different things you might expect students to do (or not do).
-You can show activities like writing your name on your paper, turning in your work, or even sharpening a pencil on visual picture cards.
-You can use these simple pictures to benefit young learners in a number of ways!
+For example, visual picture cards are exactly what they sound like—cards that you can display in pocket charts, or other areas of the room, that illustrate pictures of different things you might expect students to do (or not do).
+These visual supports can be a great way to show activities like writing your name on your paper, turning in your work, or even sharpening a pencil on visual picture cards.
+Using simple pictures in everyday environments can help move the learning process along in different ways.
+Let's take a closer look on how we can go about teaching children with picture directions.

 Serve as a Visual Reminder